indiedevcasts/blender-godot-pipeline/README.md

 ## Usage

+This add-on doesn't support multiple exports yet.

-- Select one or several objects from the hierarchy
+- Select one object from the hierarchy
 - File > Export > glTF 2.0
 - Then expand the panel "Export with Reset Options" at the bottom-left
 - Check the options as you prefer and add the path of your exported asset(s)